-The Group and the Company do not have any financial liabilities carried at fair value classified as above as at 30 June 2021.
+The Group and the Company do not have any financial liabilities carried at fair value classified as above as at 30 June 2022.

-Fair value for investment in cash funds is determined by reference to their published net asset values as at the reporting date.
+Fair value for investment in money market fund is determined by reference to their published net asset values as at the reporting date.

-26.3 Financial risk management objectives and policies
+29.3 Financial risk management objectives and policies

-The Group's and the Company's financial risk management policies seek to ensure that adequate financial resources are available for the development of the Group's and the Company's businesses whilst managing their interest/income distribution rate risk, liquidity risk, credit risk and foreign exchange risk.
+The Group's and the Company's financial risk management policies seek to ensure that adequate financial resources are available for the development of the Group's and the Company's businesses whilst managing their interest rate risk, other price risk, liquidity risk, credit risk and foreign exchange risk.
 The Group and the Company operate within clearly defined guidelines that are approved by the directors and the Group's and the Company's policies are not to engage in speculative transactions.
 There has been no change to the Group's and the Company's exposure to these financial risks or the manner in which they manage and measure the risks.

-(a) Interest/Income distribution rate risk
+(a) Interest rate risk